RolandFaure/hypervector_database/README.md

 #### Output Format

 The `.bin` file contains a byte-packed vector where each value is stored as an int32.
-Values should be divided by sqrt(d) before local usage or uploaded as such in other commands of this tool suite.
+Values should be divided by sqrt(d) before local usage or uploaded as such on similarity.logan-search.org and in other commands of this tool suite.

 ## Database Download